-Six options can be added to the end of 'comspec\$'
+Five options can be added to the end of 'comspec\$'

-- 'INV' specifies that the transmit and receive polarity is inverted. - 'OC' will force the transmit pin to be open collector.
+- 'OC' will force the transmit pin to be open collector.
 The default is normal (0 to 3.3V) output. - 'S2' specifies that two stop bits will be sent following each character transmitted. - '7BIT' will specify that 7 bit transmit and receive is to be used. - 'ODD' will specify that an odd parity bit will be appended (8 bits will be transmitted if 7BIT is specified, otherwise 9) - 'EVEN' will specify that an even parity bit will be appended (8 bits will be transmitted if 7BIT is specified, otherwise 9)